 A collaboration between engineers and experts from the U-M Center for Social Solutions to address inequity in flood recovery.

-The post Video: Creating Equity in Midwestern Flood Response and Recovery appeared first on Engineering Research News.
+The post Video: Creating Equity in Midwestern Flood Response and Recovery appeared first on Michigan Engineering News.

 $10M will fund training for 60 postdoctoral fellows as part of international cohort.

 Known affectionately as “The Sh*tty Project,” Codling, an ECE PhD student, monitors the vibrations in pig pens to track the health of the piglets and predict when they’re in danger.

 Verma credits his distinguished 30-year executive career with leading technology companies, including Savi Technology, Lockheed Martin and 8×8 Inc., to a combination of education, leadership, and luck.